a00908270/masterthesis/thesis.md

 ### Docker Containers

 Containers enable software developers to deploy applications that are portable and consistent across different environments and providers \cite{baier-kub} by running isolated on top of the operating system's kernel \cite{bashari}.
-As an organisation, Docker[^4] has seen an increase of popularity very quickly, mainly because of its advantages, which are speed, portability, scalability, rapid delivery, and density \cite{bashari}.
+As an organisation, Docker[^4] has seen an increase of popularity very quickly, mainly because of its advantages, which are speed, portability, scalability, rapid delivery, and density \cite{bashari} compared to other solutions.

 Building a Docker container is fast, because images do not include a guest operating system.
 The container format itself is standardized, which means that developers only have to ensure that their application runs inside the container, which is then bundled into a single unit.
 The unit can be deployed on any Linux system as well as on various cloud environments and therefore easily be scaled.
 Not using a full operating system makes containers use less resources than virtual machines, which ensures higher workloads with greater density. \cite{joy2015}